A beginner’s guide to understanding Text Summarization with NLP

 To help build intuition and not consider it simply as a black box that gives us our desired output.
 With that said, now let us dig further deep and create our own text summarizer using python.
 As we had discussed earlier extractive summarizer needs to score sentences and return the most important sentences as the summary.
 There are many scoring functions possible, let us consider the below.

-We give a score to each word based on their frequency of occurrence in the entire corpus(you would want to remove stop words from your text, as they might skew your frequency counts wrongly).
-Now the sentences in each input article would be scored based on the total sum frequencies of its consisting words.
+We assign a score to each word based on its frequency in the entire corpus.
+Be sure to remove stop words, as they can skew frequency counts.
+Next, score the sentences in each input article by summing up the frequencies of their constituent words.

 def count_freq():